THE

 4. Penalty APR

-The Function of the Annual Percentage Rate
+The Function of the APR

-After determining your APR, you can employ it to compute the interest on your Credit Card balance.
-Use the following formula to determine the interest accrued during a given billing cycle: Credit Card interest = [daily rate] x [average daily balance] x [days in billing cycle]
+After determining your APR, you can use it to compute the interest on your Credit Card balance.
+Use the following formula to determine the interest accrued during a given billing cycle:

 Daily Rate